Print Options

 Academic Policies and Requirements

-Refer to UNMC COM policies linked below.
+Refer to the college of medicine policies linked below.

 Professionalism

-Students will also demonstrate, and be assessed on, honesty, courtesy, and integrity in all phases of the curriculum, including the responsible use of social media and all forms of technology (view the UNMC Social Media Guidelines).
+Students will also demonstrate, and be assessed on, honesty, courtesy, and integrity in all phases of the curriculum, including the responsible use of social media and all forms of technology (click here to review the UNMC Social Media Guidelines).
 As integral members of a medical team, students are expected to be punctual, dependable, and receptive to instruction by faculty and staff, while exhibiting grooming, dress, and hygiene commensurate with these responsibilities.
 Students will demonstrate and be assessed for aptitude related to medical ethics and private health information, and confidentiality knowledge, all behaviors expected of a health care professional.

 HIPAA and Patient Confidentiality